DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/mapping.md

   User->>Web: Wants to get a list of dppIds by productIds Web->>API: POST /dppsByProductIds
-  Note right of API: aasIdentifier = productId encoded in base64 Note right of API: dppId = productId + /DPP/ + (neueste) Version base64-encoded
+  Note right of API: dppId = productId + /DPP/ + (neueste) Version base64-encoded

   loop for all productIds